sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 ``addMethods(array $methods)`` can be called on the Mock Builder object to specify the methods that do not exist in the interface or class that is mocked.
 Methods that do exist in the interface or class remain unchanged.

+.. admonition:: Deprecation: ``addMethods()`` is deprecated

+   As of PHPUnit 10.1, the ``addMethods()`` method is soft-deprecated, meaning its declaration is annotated with ``@deprecated`` so that IDEs and static analysis tools can warn about its usage.

+   Starting with PHPUnit 11, using the ``addMethods()`` method will trigger a deprecation warning.
+The method will be removed in PHPUnit 12.

 getMock()
 ---------